shyanyong/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `BayMeds` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a medication**

 **MSS**

-1. User requests to list persons
+1. User requests to list medications
-2. AddressBook shows a list of persons
+2. BayMeds shows a list of medications
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. BayMeds deletes the person

     Use case ends.

 **Extensions**

+* 1a.
+The given command is invalid.

+    * 1a1.
+BayMeds shows an error message.

+      Use case resumes at step 1.

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The given name is not in the list.

     * 3a1.
-AddressBook shows an error message.
+BayMeds shows an error message.

       Use case resumes at step 2.